ccholst/compilation-tips/WRF_MacOSx-15.1_conda.md

 # Setup for WRF compilation on Macbook M1 arm64 architecture

+## WARNING!

+This setup does not compile WPS successfully.
+WRF however works fine.

+I have no time or interest in fixing it: There is a clash between clang, cpp and gfortran, in which cpp can not deal with Fortran preprocessing correctly.
+One could try to install a compatible cpp or wait for flang to become released for Fortran support.

 ## Step 1: Apple Developer Command Line Tools

 NOT SURE IF REALLY NEEDED, except for libSystem.tbd